 There is a caveat though.
 Some cats prefer to be only cats, and some like dogs better than cats.
 Be sure to ask the shelter staff about your cat’s likes and dislikes before you adopt a buddy for her.

--- Resist the urge to "rescue" and leave feral cats outside.
-That's especially important at this time of year, when the shelters are so full.
+— Resist the urge to “rescue” and leave feral cats outside.
+That’s especially important at this time of year, when the shelters are so full.
 At any time of year, feral cats rarely come out of shelters alive.
-Those cats will be happier and healthier if you trap them, get them spayed/neutered, vaccinated, ear tipped and microchipped and return them to their outdoor home.
-With shelter from the cold and rain and daily meals, chances are, they'll live long, happy lives.

 — Ask your local shelter to join the Million Cat Challenge, an initiative that aims to save the lives of 1 million shelter cats in five years.